mjordan/islandora_workbench_docs/docs/installation.md

 ## Release Binaries
-If you are having trouble with installation you can checkout the relase [binaries](/islandora_workbench_docs/binaries).
+If you are having trouble with installation you can checkout the relaase [binaries](/islandora_workbench_docs/binaries).

 ## Requirements